Cambus: Routes

+The gimmick used to remember the directions for Blue and Red Route is: from downtown take "Red to Rienow" and "Blue to Burge."

-Cambus also provides special service for university-affiliated groups, including shuttle service for most Hawkeye football games (to/from downtown, Hancher, and the Hawkeye Commuter Lot), men's Hawkeye basketball games (to/from Hancher), and other events on campus.
+Cambus also provides special service for university-affiliated groups, including shuttle service for most Hawkeye football games (to/from downtown, Hancher, and the Hawkeye Commuter Lot), Hawkeye basketball games (to/from Hancher and the Hawkeye Commuter Lot), orientation shuttles, campus tours, and other events on campus.

 Following a recommendation from the Iowa City Area Transit Study (ICATS), Cambus began using route numbers in July 2021.

 Route list

-Bus tracking
+Bus Tracking

 Live bus tracking using GPS was introduced in 2010 with the BONGO (Bus on the Go) service.
 This was replaced in December 2019 with bus tracking in the Transit app.

 Bionic Bus

 In accordance with the Americans with Disabilities Act (ADA), Cambus provides paratransit service called the Bionic Bus for University staff, faculty, and students.
 There are up to 3 paratransit buses in service during normal academic service (fewer run on weekends and during interim service).
 The service is demand-response curb-to-curb and serves much of Iowa City and Coralville.
 Student drivers are specially trained for Bionic Bus.
 Unlike Iowa City Transit and Coralville Transit, the paratransit service is handled in-house and not contracted to Johnson County SEATS.